Table of Contents

-The SEC sets eyes on crypto custody - what this means for future custodians
+The SEC sets eyes on crypto custodians

-The SEC (Securities and Exchange Commission) has recently proposed to expand the scope of regulations in order to include cryptocurrency and other digital assets into federal custody rules.
+The SEC(Securities and Exchange Commission) has recently proposed to expand the scope of regulations in order to include cryptocurrency and other digital assets into federal custody rules.

-Sounds like a handful, but if we look closer at crypto custody and how it differs from simply “holding client assets” we’ll see that a qualified custodian would already be doing what the SEC suggests.
+Sounds like a handful, but if we look closer at crypto custody and how it differs from simply “holding client assets” we’ll see that a qualified top crypto custodian would already be doing what the SEC suggests.
 But there’s more to their initiative.

-It appears the SEC wishes to regulate crypto exchanges that provide custody services, in particular, clients with high net worth, such as hedge funds managers.
+It appears the SEC wishes to regulate crypto exchanges that provide crypto custody services, in particular, clients with high net worth, such as hedge funds managers.
 This may have a large impact on crypto custody programs or fiat custodians like banks that choose to hold clients’ crypto assets.
-The amendments do not target crypto companies specifically, but SEC Chair Gary Gensler mentioned in a statement that “not all crypto platforms that claim to custody client assets are qualified custodians.”
+The amendments do not target crypto companies specifically, but SEC Chair Gary Gensler mentioned in a statement that “not all crypto platforms that claim to custody client assets are qualified custodians“.

 This could mean tighter regulations are in the works.
-But for now, under the new rules, a company would have to qualify as a registered broker-dealer or futures commission merchant in order to hold client assets, including crypto custody.
+But for now, under the new rules, a company would have to qualify as a registered broker-dealer or futures commission merchant in order to hold client assets, including cryptocurrency custody.
 It’s also important to note that the SEC has yet to decide which cryptocurrencies it considers securities.
 For example, the SEC has recently attempted to claim the Paxos stablecoin was a security, resulting in an ongoing dispute with the firm.

-The impact on crypto custodians
+The impact on top crypto custodians

 For now, only U.S based custodians are feeling the brunt of the SEC swings.
-Coinbase and Gemini, which are state-chartered trust companies, would be eligible to serve as qualified custodians under the proposed amendments.
+Coinbase and Gemini, which are state-chartered trust companies, would be eligible to serve as qualified crypto custodians under the proposed amendments.

 The real impact here is how smaller crypto firms may not have the resources to meet the new regulatory requirements.
 This extends to institutions that want to expand into crypto custody and even global custodians who want to enter the US market.
 It may potentially limit the interaction between US clients and international companies.